Yard duty equipment

 COMMUNICATION

-Information for parents and students on supervision before and after school is available on our school website.
+Information for parents and students on supervision before and after school is available on our school website and parent reminders are sent at the beginning of each term in our school newsletter.

 Further Information and Resources